-Various types of anchors are used with freshwater fishing boats so become familiar with these differences before you make your anchor selection.
-Think in terms of weight vs "Digging In" ability.
+Various types of anchors are used with freshwater fishing boats.
+Our page will help you become familiar with these differences so that you can make your best anchor selection.
+Don't think of just the weight but also the anchors "Digging In" ability.
 Anchoring to a several hundred pound weight will hold your twenty foot fishing boat securely, but you will have a hard time raising that anchor up to your boat in order to move about.

 The term small anchor has at least two common meanings describing two types of anchors.
 One meaning is used to distinguish large vessel anchors from the small anchors that are commonly used on pleasure craft including most freshwater fishing boats.
 Secondly, there are a variety of very small anchors (two -four pound) which are specifically designed for use on personal water craft such as float tubes for fishing, or one person pontoon fishing craft, and kayaks.

-Your choice anchors is based on a handful of factors - size of boat, type of bottom surface where you will be fishing, water flow and typical wind velocity are several of them.
+Your choice of an anchor is based on a handful of factors - size of boat, type of bottom surface where you will be fishing, water current and typical wind velocity are several of them.
 Explore the following table and learn more:

 |Common Types of Anchors